srivejan/MantraDevice/README.md

 ## Running The Application

-- Use `yarn install` to install dependencies.
+- Use `npm install` to install dependencies.
-- Use `yarn start` to run the app in the development mode.
+- Use `npm start` to run the app in the development mode.
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Setup